jakub-wisniewski/dfnct/menu/portfolio.md

 Tools: Blender + Quixel Mixer

 ![8.png]({{site.baseurl}}/images/8.png)
-The original character made from concept to modeling, texturing and animation.
+The original character that I've made from concept to modeling, texturing and animation.
 <br>
 Tools: Blender + Quixel Mixer.
 Rendered in Unity.